priyankark/PhonePi_SampleServer/README.md

-# Note: Use PhonePi+ for free to hack up solutions for the COVID19 crisis we are facing.
-Use the CSV above to get the promo codes.

 # PhonePi_SampleServer
 This is a simple Flask based server with WebSocket support that accepts the sensor data and writes it to a text file.
 This is a companion sample server fo the PhonePi Sensor Streamer app.